gszep/gpuweb/GPU-Web-2020-10-21-VF2F-Day-3.md

 *   DS: I was thinking read/write is default and one of ro wo limits it.
 *   DM: So you want users to get read write textures by accident?
 That’s an extension.
 *   DC: Default readonly?
-*   JG: How do you describe writeonly in that case? it would really be [&lt;!-- -->[write_instead]]
+*   JG: How do you describe writeonly in that case? it would really be [<!-- -->[write_instead]]
 *   DM: I was thinking like what metal has.
 You have the access attribute and you specify the..
 *   DS: But then you have to always provide it? what happens if you don’t.
 *   DM: Error on creation
-*   DS: So we can do [&lt;!-- -->[readable, writable]] buffer, and if you don’t provide either it’s an error?
+*   DS: So we can do [<!-- -->[readable, writable]] buffer, and if you don’t provide either it’s an error?
 *   DN: When I think of sampled images, you can only do it in a certain way - readable.
 So i do think we should treat sampled different from storage.
 Now because we already have two different ways of handling sampled and storage textures, I think it’s ok to have a diff way to describe how buffers are accessed.
 I think storage textures can have explicit read, explicit write,m and one day read write. \
 For buffers I’m okay with default RW as that’s how people usually think.
 *   MM: Sounds compelling to me.
 *   DM: For WebGPU it makes a big different if something is readonly or R/W. We make different tradeoffs.
 I like the idea of readonly by default.
 If you want more, you say what you want to do.
-Aside from that, I was thinking [&lt;!-- -->[access(read_write)]] buf which matches metal.
+Aside from that, I was thinking [<!-- -->[access(read_write)]] buf which matches metal.
 You have to provide some access qualifier.
 *   .. does it affect multi Q - no.
 *   DS: access(read_write) just seems like more typing.
 *   DM: But it would be specified differently.
 You must specify “access” vs you must say A or A/B.